Joffre Lakes Provincial Park

 • Third lake: 2 hrs

-Of course, always plan for more time, because no doubt you will be stopping every so often to enjoy breathtaking views, or just pausing to catch your breath on some of those climbs!
+Of course, always plan for more time, because no doubt you will be stopping every so often to enjoy breathtaking views or to catch your breath on some of those climbs!

 Middle Joffre Lake (Second Lake)